 The status of Sakhalin Island and, to a greater extent, the Kuril Islands has dominated relations between modern Russia and Japan.
 While its future remains unclear, it is now an integral part of Russia.

-Today Sakhalin Island is one of the least visited parts of the Russian Federation, basting amazing nature, Japanese historical relics, Soviet history and a “pure” Korean population.
+Today Sakhalin Island is one of the least visited parts of the Russian Federation, boasting amazing nature, Japanese historical relics, Soviet history and a “pure” Korean population.
 It does not get much more off the beaten track than visiting Sakhalin.

 Getting to Sakhalin Island